 Our focus on interactive elements presumes a basic familiarity with visualization design.
-The merits and frailties of bar charts, scatterplots, timelines and node-link diagrams, and of the visual encoding decisions that underlie such graphics, are certainly a central concern.
+The merits and frailties of bar charts, scatter plots, timelines and node-link diagrams, and of the visual encoding decisions that underlie such graphics, are certainly a central concern.
 However, we will largely pass over them here.
-A number of other articles and books address these topics in great detail \cite{card:readings, cleveland:elements, few:now, tufte:visual} and we recommend them to the interested reader.
+A number of articles and books address these topics in great detail \cite{card:readings, cleveland:elements, few:now, tufte:visual} and we recommend them to the interested reader.

-Also, a brief note on terminology: throughout the article we adopt the term "analyst" to refer to someone making use of visual analysis tools.
+Within each branch of the taxonomy we describe example systems that exhibit useful interaction techniques.
+To be clear, these examples do not constitute an exhaustive survey; rather, each is intended to concretely convey the nature and diversity of interactive operations.
+Throughout the article we adopt the term "analyst" to refer to someone making use of visual analysis tools.
 We do not mean to imply a specific person or role.
-Our notion of analyst encompasses anyone seeking to understand data: traditional analysts investigating financial markets or terrorist networks, scientists uncovering new insights about their data, journalists piecing together a story, and ordinary people tracking their money spent, electricity used, or blood pressure.
+Our notion of analyst encompasses anyone seeking to understand data: traditional analysts investigating financial markets or terrorist networks, scientists uncovering new insights about their data, journalists piecing together a story, and people tracking various facets of their lives, including their blood pressure, money spent, electricity used, or miles traveled.